Víctor Alba: Bibliography

-About Victor Alba’s Work
+Books

 Victor Alba created many works including journals, articles, and books.
 Many have also been reviewed by organizations.
-The “Hispanic American Historical Review” analyzes the book “The Mexicans.
-The Making of a Nation” by Victor Alba.
+The Hispanic American Historical Review analyzes the book The Mexicans.
+The Making of a Nation by Victor Alba.
 It is written that Alba gives a good approach on not emphasizing winners or losers in his book.
 On the other hand, he is mostly weak on highlighting political conflicts and unfolding national ideals.
 The reviewer of this book mentions another flaw on how Alba lacks emotional representation towards English readers and that it lacks relevant facts and reliable research.
 It is mostly about his personal opinions about the longing for an independent nation for Mexico.
 Although, Victor Alba is highly praised by the reviewer for being able to create a readable text because of his journalistic skills.
 He is also best at discussing political issues like the labor movement, the Leftist Movement, and many other major problems being faced in cases related to Latin America.